-I’ve shared my favorite murder and crime posts, my favorite journalistic podcasts and now, the goldmine – my favorite enlightening podcasts.
+I’ve shared my favorite murder and crime posts, my favorite historical/journalistic podcasts and now, the goldmine – my favorite enlightening podcasts.
 A girl needs something to balance out butchery and muckracking, right?
 By enlightening and enriching podcasts, be clear this is no trip to the spa.
 In fact, most of the podcasts listed here require deep listening and might even inspire some intense soul searching.
 If you are anywhere on an enlightenment journey, choose one of these.

 “If you’re not in the arena, also getting your ass kicked, I’m not interested in your feedback.”